tinyhttp/tinyhttp/site/pages/md/learn.md

 Although tinyhttp tries to be as close to Express as possible, there are some key differences between these two frameworks.

-- **tinyhttp doesn't have settings**.
-Instead, you have to put them in `App` constructor.
+- **tinyhttp doesn't have the same settings**.
+All `App` settings are initialized in the constructor.
+You can see a list of them [here](/docs#constructor).
 - **tinyhttp doesn't put `err` object in middleware if the previous one passed error**.
-Instead, it uses a general error handler.
+Instead, it uses a [generic error handler](/docs#onerrorerr-req-res).
 - **tinyhttp doesn't include static server and body parser out of the box**.
-To reduce module size these things were put in separate middleware modules.
+To reduce module size these things were put in separate middleware modules, such as [`@tinyhttp/static`](https://tinyhttp.v1rtl.site/mw/static) and [`parsec`](https://github.com/talentlessguy/parsec).

+Note that maximum compatability is in progress so some of the points might change.

 See [Migration from Express](#migrationfromexpress) section to learn how to move from Express to tinyhttp.